jackbsteinberg/std-toast/README.md

 to show for the provided `duration`, or a default `duration` of `3000`ms.
 The `options` include:
     - `duration`: how long to show the toast, in milliseconds.
       Defaults to `3000`.
+      Can be set to `Infinity` to show the toast indefinitely, but values ≤ 0 will cause a `RangeError` to be thrown.
     - `multiple`: ???
     - `newestOnTop`: ???